 Transportation/Circulation and Parking.
-Buildout of the proposed project would result in potentially significant traffic impacts at one intersection and three street segments.
-The proposed project also would result in potentially significant temporary impacts to traffic due to project construction activities.
-Mitigation is proposed that would mitigate all identified impacts to a level below significant.
-Furthermore, transportation-related project features (as outlined in Chapter 2, Project Description) would function to improve traffic conditions along Remington Road.
+Buildout of Neither the proposed project nor this alternative would result in potentially significant traffic impacts at one-intersections or and three street segments.
+However, both Tthe proposed project and this alternativealso would result in potentially significant temporary impacts to traffic due to project construction activities.
+Mitigation is proposed that would mitigate theall identified impacts to a level below significant.
+Furthermore, transportation-related project features (as outlined in Chapter 2, Project Description), available to this alternative as well, would function to improve traffic conditions along Remington Road.

 Under the Reduced Density Alternative, there would be a decrease in vehicle traffic in comparison to the proposed project.
 Specifically, the elimination of Phases II and III also would eliminate potentially significant impacts associated with traffic congestion, although potentially significant impacts associated with construction activities would remain.
-Thus, overall, impacts to transportation/circulation and parking would be reduced under the Reduced Density Alternative.
+Thus, overallIn sum, this alternative is the same as the modified proposed project and, therefore, impacts to transportation/circulation and parking would be reduced under the Reduced Density Alternative would result in similar impacts to transportation/circulation and parking.